mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 LIFE CYCLE
 As with much of Denebian fauna and flora, the Nenlat have three
 genders: activator, bearer and egg layer.
 Reproduction is external and ritualised.
-A bearer will prepare a two-metre-diameter nesting lodge
+A bearer will prepare a two-meter-diameter nesting lodge

 - an igloo-shaped structure of branches and fern-like leaves – at the edge of open water on a protected area of wetland and coat it with